 Any way you slice it, this healthy powerhouse of squash is all about easy: easy to grow, easy to harvest, easy to use in the kitchen.
 Zucchini fruit, or squash, is edible at any stage of maturity, but it tastes best when it's young and tender, long before it balloons into a caveman club.
-Growing your zucchini not only gives you access the fruit at its prime; it also means you can harvest the delicate and delicious yellow flowers of this prolific plant.
+Growing your zucchini not only gives you access to the fruit at its prime; it also means you can harvest the delicate and delicious yellow flowers of this prolific plant.

 Harvesting Zucchini Fruit

 There are two things to remember about harvesting zucchini: pick them young and pick them often.
 If you keep that in mind, you'll never be stuck with overly large, tasteless (and sometimes bitter) squash.
 You can harvest zucchini at any time without harming the plant.

 Generally, it's best to harvest regular zucchini fruit when it's about 5" to 7" long.
 Harvest round zucchini when it's about the size of a billiard ball—there's a reason one of the most popular round zucchinis is called "Eight Ball.

 If desired, you can harvest them even smaller.
 Baby zucchini (around 2" to 4" long) are favorites in restaurants and farmer's markets, thanks to their mild, sweet flavor and attractive appearance.
 You can also harvest small squash while the flower is still attached.
 A popular way to cook these is to fill the flowers with cheese and batter and fry the whole thing—fruit and flower—at once.